TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 Remember you can always undo the last performed operation simply by pressing Ctrl+Z.
 You can redo operations as well - by pressing Ctrl+Shift+Z.
 To see the history of all changes and navigate freely through all revisions, press Alt+H (View->History).

-## Editing properties

-To view the selected entities in a hierarchy and edit their properties, press Alt+S to open "Selection hierarchy" and follow further instructions.